bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

             7. Click "Make Startup Disk" and then click "Yes".
             8. Wait a few minutes for the copying process to complete.

-        3. Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware
+        3. Verify the integrity of the SETUP 1 BOOT USB (i.e. no errors or malware infection):
             1. On your desktop, right-click the corresponding USB drive icon in your dock and select Eject from the pop-up menu.
             2. Remove the USB drive from the USB slot and immediately